jteutenberg/downpore/README.md

 * `tag_adapters` whether or not to modify output labels
 * `verbosity` a level of logging output (written to stderr)
 * `num_workers` number of threads to use to build the search index for internal adapters
+* `himem` whether or not to cache input reads in memory

 ## De-multiplexing
 The trim command does not explicitly de-multiplex data.
 If this is required then the barcode labels on reads can be used by an external script to partition the output.

 ## Porechop performance comparison
 The main use case for the downpore trim command is for those situations in which Porechop is the bottleneck in your pipeline, or possibly when there are memory constraints.
 In terms of performance, downpore is I/O bound as it makes two passes through the input file, whereas Porechop is CPU bound.
 As such, all comparisons below are based on wall-clock time.

+When the `-himem` argument is set the trim uses only a single pass through the input file and this has been tested separately.

 ### Performance test data
 Three data sets: